aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

             'password' => env('REDIS_PASSWORD', null),
             'port' => env('REDIS_PORT', '6379'),
-            // uses a separate database for the queue 'database' => env('REDIS_CACHE_DB', '2'),
+            // uses a separate database for the queue 'database' => '0',
+            'prefix' => 'q:'
         ],
     ],
 ```

-> Note that the `queue` connection in `config/database.php` uses a value of `2` for its `database` setting to indicate a different Redis database.
-Otherwise there would be no point for adding this new connection
+> Note that the `queue` connection in `config/database.php` always uses a value of `0` for its `database` setting since redis clusters only support a single database per redis server.
+In order to differentiate between redis keys for queue items vs other types of items, we use a key prefix specified by the additional `prefix` setting.

 ## Using the Laravel default queue connection